awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Java.03.md

 1. Compile and run the program\.

-   The program should fail with the following message:
+   The program should fail with the following message.

    `The conditional request failed`

    This is because the movie has three actors in it, but the condition is checking for *greater than* three actors\.

-1. Modify the program so that the `ConditionExpression` looks like this:
+1. Modify the program so that the `ConditionExpression` looks like the following.

    ```
    .withConditionExpression("size(info.actors) >= :num")